 All New Zealand universities hold a copyright licence to help staff efficiently manage copyright.
 Learn more about the benefits of your Universities Licence here.

-If your student course materials include content from books, journals, magazines or newspapers then our licence is here to make your work much easier.
-For less than the cost of one book per student, you can simplify your copyright law compliance.
+If your student course materials include content from books, journals, magazines or newspapers then our licence is a valuable tool to make your work much easier.

 Here's an overview of what's covered under this licence.